 We encourage students to schedule an appointment to access care quickly and easily.
 Walk-ins will be accommodated.
 All of your records are confidential and are separate from your academic record.

-Currently registered Gonzaga students are eligible for services.
+Currently enrolled Gonzaga students are eligible for services.
 Students must present their Gonzaga University Student Identification card prior to each visit.

 Medical Services Provided:

-- Evaluation and treatment of acute illnesses and minor injuries by a Board Certified Family Physician and Family Nurse Practitioner.
+- Evaluation and treatment of acute illnesses and minor injuries by a Board Certified Family Physician or Family Nurse Practitioner.